blogdaren/PHPCreeper/README.md

             ],
             'rule_name' =>  '',       //md5($task_id) will be the rule_name if leave empty
             'refer'     =>  '',
-            'type'      =>  'text',   //you can set the task type freely on your demand 'method'    =>  'get',
+            'type'      =>  'text',   //it has lost the original concept setting, which can be set freely 'method'    =>  'get',
             "context"   =>  $private_task_context,
         );